w3c/PWETF/TPACDiversityFundProposalComms.md

 #### Eligibility

-In order to apply for the TPAC Diversity Fund, you should:
+In order to apply for the TPAC Inclusion Fund, you should:
 * be from a group that is under-represented in the web community
 * may not be given the time or support to contribute to W3C in a meaningful way through your workplace’s W3C membership